|

 The funeral was held at the family home.
 John's "horribly

-mangled" body was laid to rest beside his wife at Franklin Cemetery.
+mangled" body was laid to rest beside his wife's remains at Franklin Cemetery.
 His

-grave marker, still visible after more than a century, is seen at right,
+grave marker, still visible after more than a century, was photographed by the founder of this website in 2003.

 On